Why look into Douglas fir flooring pros and cons? So many reasons.

 Douglas fir trees are among the most essential timber resources on the planet.
 They’re beloved for their iconic shape, towering size, and never-ending usefulness for everything from telephone poles to decks to Christmas trees.

 But what exactly makes Douglas fir good for flooring?
 What does a Douglas fir floor even look like?
-And what’s the difference between Douglas fir and pine flooring?
+What’s the difference between Douglas fir and pine flooring?
+And most importantly, what are the pros and cons of Douglas fir flooring?

 Below, we’ll answer all of those questions—and more—so you can decide whether Douglas fir flooring is right for you.